T2T-VICL: Cross-Task Visual In-Context Learning via Implicit Text-Driven VLMs: Framework

 \section{Framework}

-\subsection{T2T-VICL: Overview of VLM pipeline}
+\subsection{T2T-VICL: Overview of VLM Pipeline}

-To explore the boundaries of cross-Task VICL via VLMs, we propose T2T-VICL, which is a collaborative pipeline that leverages the complementary strengths of large and small language VLMs to enhance vision-language reasoning.
+To explore the boundaries of cross-Task VICL via VLMs, we propose T2T-VICL, a collaborative pipeline that leverages the complementary strengths of large and small language VLMs to enhance vision-language reasoning.
 First, a large pre-trained VLM generates implicit textual descriptions for two distinct tasks, while the linguistic reliability of these descriptions is quantitatively evaluated.
-To enable efficient deployment, we perform fine-tuning of a sVLM to transfer the reasoning capabilities of the large model while reducing computational overhead.
+To enable efficient deployment, we fine-tune a sVLM to transfer the reasoning capabilities of the large model while reducing computational overhead.
 During inference, the sVLM produces text prompts to the final large VLM, thereby guiding the downstream reasoning process.
+Our main VLM inference pipeline aligns with the standard VICL setting, while the trained sVLM is only an auxiliary component which extracts implicit task descriptions from visual examples and generates text prompts without altering the main inference branch.
 Finally, candidate results are ranked by another VLM with a visual instruction-guided metric and IQA metrics, and the optimal outcome is selected from the top-k candidates.